Experiencing seizures after stroke or watching someone experience a seizure can be a frightening experience.

 However, everyone is different and every stroke is different, so this can vary greatly from person to person.

-Some of the stroke survivors in our support group have experienced them for the first time years after stroke, which is yet another reason why seizure education is so important.
+Some of the stroke survivors in our support group have experienced their first seizure years after the stroke occurred, which is yet another reason why seizure education is so important.

 Types of Seizures After Stroke